FDM Plastic 3D Printers

 3D Print File Preparations

-All 3D prints are scheduled through the Lab Manager or Staff.
-Prep your final 3D print files and then setup a review appointment to process the file, which may take 15-25 minutes.
-The job is put into the print queue and, unless otherwise instructed, your model will be removed by staff and waiting for you to pickup when it is finished.
+All 3D prints are scheduled through the DFL online Scheduler.
+The job is put into the print queue and, unless otherwise instructed, your model will be removed by staff, an email will be sent and the model waiting for you to pickup in a storage locker in the Shop-DFL shopyard..
 There is NO GUARANTEE that all items will print successfully even if the review indicates it might; this printing is a process subject to mechanical, heating, weather and other conditions outside of Staff's control.
-Models may require several iterations in order to obtain desired results, OR may be deemed “unprintable”.
+Models may require several iterations in order to obtain desired results, OR may be deemed "unprintable".

 Poorly prepared files will cause delays in processing, and failures in the software used to convert files to machine code.
-If you have any questions regarding your model and proper processing speak with DFL staff.
+If you have any questions regarding your model and proper processing please schedule a remote meeting with DFL staff using the online scheduler.
 The following are general guidelines for file preparation:

 - Make sure that print job is a single object and is a “closed” or “solid” object/mesh/polysurface.